Day Use 7:00 a.m. to Sunset

 Gaviota State Park takes its name from the Spanish word for seagull, given to the area by soldiers of the Portola Expedition who supposedly killed a seagull while camping here in 1769.
 Marked by a tall Southern Pacific railroad trestle that crosses Gaviota Creek high above the day-use parking lot, the park is a popular spot for swimming, picnicking, surf fishing and camping, despite high winds that often blow through the area.
 A pier on the west end of the beach is used by anglers, and scuba divers and surfers use a boat hoist on the pier to access the waters of the Santa Barbara Channel.
-The pier is currently closed due to strom damage.
+The pier is currently closed due to storm damage.
 Visitors can explore the rugged upland portions of the park from a trailhead in the parking area.
 Ambitious hikers can climb to Gaviota Peak that offers a spectacular view of the coast and the Channel Islands.

 Marine Protected Areas